Positive psychology in the classroom focuses on children's strengths.

 As research is still being conducted on adolescents and college students to increase the effectiveness of Positive Education, it can’t be stated enough that happier children learn better.
 Finding strengths in the classroom and beyond as parents and educators will help children be happier and motivated learners.

 Teach children peacebuilding skills by encouraging them to become Shalom Monitors.
 Although Yaakov rarely gets along with his younger sister, Chana, he is upset when his friends Zev and Ezra begin to fight over a lost bird.
-Read how Yaakov solves the problem, and how you can teach children to become a Shalom Monitors.
+Read how Yaakov solves the problem by using the Shalom Principles he learned in class, and how you can teach children to become Shalom Monitors.